-Certificate of completion: A certificate indicating that the Oil or Gas Facility complies with all the provisions of the LDC and the building code.
-The certificate of completion is issued after development approval for an Oil and Gas Overlay Zoning District Classification, a Special Use and Development Permit, building or grading permits, and construction has been completed pursuant to all development approvals, conditions and requirements.
+Certificate of completion: A certificate indicating that the Oil and Gas project premises comply with all the provisions of the LDC and the building code.
+The certificate of completion is issued after development approval for an Oil and Gas Overlay Zoning District Classification, a Special Use and Development Permit, building or grading permit, and construction has been completed pursuant to all development approvals, conditions and requirements.
 Oil and Gas operations, drilling, exploration, extraction, and transportation may not be conducted until a Certificate of Completion is obtained.